If you’re looking for a list of the best things to do in Queensland, Australia you’ve stumbled on the right one!

-Located in the waters of the Queensland coast, the Great Barrier Reef stretches from Bundaberg in the south up to far north in Queensland.
+Located in the waters of the Queensland east coast, the Great Barrier Reef stretches from Bundaberg in the south up to far north in Queensland.

 Most people tend to visit the Great Barrier Reef from the north in either Cairns, Port Douglas or the Daintree.

 Cairns is the most popular and accessible place for reef tours.
 Port Douglas, a bit farther north, tends to have fewer crowds.